OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 Recall my [blogpost from a while back](https://oneraynyday.github.io/dev/2017/08/28/Essential-C++-1/#issue-with-static--singleton-design), where I said you can't have static constructors that depend on each other across translation units.
 This is because the linker can choose to order the calls of global constructors in whichever way it wants.
 Calling another static variable's methods during static construction will give you undefined behavior *unless you can go into the linker script and force a translation unit to be compiled first.* (Or, just don't do something so stupid)

+## Recap

+So what did we learn about the `g++` driver?

+1. `g++` is composed of 3 main parts - the **preprocessor, the compiler and the linker.**
+2. The preprocessor replaces macros in our C++ program into actual values.
+3. The compiler uses a set of rules to traverse through our source code and generate the assembly code using the semantics of our program.
+It's super complicated.
+4. The linker gets instructions via the **linker script** to group our sections in the ELF object files in a particular organization to create an executable.

-Now that we've understood what each part of the ELF file does, let's actually look at the emitted assembly code placed in these sections!
+Now that we've understood what `g++` does roughly, let's actually look at the emitted assembly code placed in these sections!

-# Objdump
+# Analyzing Generated Procedures: `Objdump`

 The `objdump` command quite literally dumps an object file's information.
 The command I used is in the Makefile above and can be invoked by `make dump`.
+For such a small program, we have a surprising amount of sections to analyze.
+However, all of them are important.

+## `main`

-We have surprisingly many sections to analyze, but let's see the most obvious: the `main` function.
+Let's see the most obvious function that we were expecting: the `main` function.

 ```assembly
 0000000000401106 <main>: